 After the first few days in Edinburgh I was also cured of the idea of being a solo performer and didn’t enjoy hanging around all day for an evening performance.

-Then I tried working as a group – women as TWO WIVES AND A SPINSTER and with three Irish comedians as THE CRACK PACK.
-Again, the coordinating of calenders and the promotional work became too tedious.
+Then I thought that working with an ensemble might be the solution.
+I had performed on an all women bill at the Tom Allen Arts Centre and suggested to Viv Stevens and Lucy Bagley, an actress who performed as Miss Jessop that we set up as a group as TWO WIVES AND A SPINSTER.
+We did a few gigs – Cheltenham and Bath Fringe Festivals and Luton Arts Centre.
+At the same time I suggested the same to three Irish guys on the circuit Harvey O’Leary Kevin Hayes and Jerry Kennedy as MC and myself as THE CRACK PACK.
+Again, the coordinating of calendars and the promotional work became too tedious.
 I just didn’t have the fire in my belly/need to perform strong enough.
 I didn’t have the passion or commitment but I enjoyed the whole experience and glad I tried it.
-I appreciated getting the reviews from the Edinburgh festival and the 4 stars **** it’s something to tell the grandchildren.
+I appreciated getting the reviews from the Edinburgh festival and the 4 stars **** it’s something to tell the grandchildren and, of course, the review that compared me to the oddfather of alternative comedy Dave Allen whose funeral I conducted when I had become a humanist celebrant.

 Sheela-na-Gig.
 “The Irish female Rab C. Nesbitt.”
 Scotland on Sunday.